freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 information included in our directory, and also provides a fallback should the onion name fail to load for any reason.

-Please note that as of March 2021, sources need to use the desktop version of Tor Browser to access onion names, which is also generally our security recommendation.
+Please note that the desktop version of Tor Browser is needed to access onion names, which is also generally our security recommendation.

 Updating an Onion Name
 ^^^^^^^^^^^^^^^^^^^^^^